teracyhq/httpie-jwt-auth/README.rst

         $ JWT_AUTH_PREFIX=JWT http --auth-type=jwt --auth="<token>" example.org -h

+- Also by default, the ``Authorization`` auth header is used, but you can choose another one:

+    ..  code-block:: bash

+        $ JWT_AUTH_HEADER=X-Foobar-Authorization http --auth-type=jwt --auth="<token>" example.org -h

 - Sometimes you don't need to expose the JWT token on the command line, you can use the environment variable:

     ..  code-block:: bash